Keibert Ruiz Player Props: Nationals vs. Angels

 Keibert Ruiz At The Plate

-- Ruiz is batting .233 with a double, a home run and three walks.
+- Ruiz is hitting .229 with two doubles, a home run and three walks.

-- In 50.0% of his eight games this season, Ruiz has picked up at least one hit.
-He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.